Catalan Countries

 The "Catalan Countries" have been at the centre of both cultural and political projects since the late 19th century.
 Its mainly cultural dimension became increasingly politically charged by the late 1960s and early 1970s, as Francoism began to die out in Spain, and what had been a cultural term restricted to connoisseurs of Catalan philology became a divisive issue during the Spanish Transition period, most acrimoniously in Valencia during the 1980s.
 Modern linguistic and cultural projects include the Institut Ramon Llull and the Fundació Ramon Llull, which are run by the governments of the Balearic Islands, Catalonia and Andorra, the Department Council of the Pyrénées-Orientales, the city council of Alghero and the Network of Valencian Cities.
-Politically, it involves a pan-nationalist project to unite the Catalan-speaking territories of Spain and France, often in the context of the independence movement in Catalonia.
-The political project does not currently enjoy wide support, particularly outside Catalonia, where some sectors view it as an expression of pancatalanism.
-Linguistic unity is widely recognized, except for the followers of a political movement known as Blaverism, even though some of its main organizations have recently abandoned such idea.
+Politically, it involves a pan-nationalist project to unite the Catalan-speaking territories of Spain and France, often in the context of the independence movement in Catalonia, but it is also simply a project for cultural unity, so that the linguistic area can have barriers to communication and interchange removed.
+The political project of independence under Catalonia does not currently enjoy wide support, particularly outside Catalonia, where some sectors view it as an expression of pancatalanism.
+Linguistic unity is widely recognized, except for the followers of a political movement known as Blaverism, which understands Valencian as a different language.